Madhavanlabcode/Gwyddion-Scripts/README.md

 ## List of Necessary Python Libraries

 In order to have the full capabiltiy of all the scripts here, you need have some extra python modules downloaded.
-As you write scripts and want to include libraries, think if you can use ones that are already required or are robust to updates.
+As you write scripts and want to include python libraries, think if you can use ones that are already required or are robust to updates.
 If you do add a necessary library, place it here.

 If you need to add a library to python, I find the easiest way to do so is by using **pip**. **Pip** is a python package downloaded on install which helps install additional python libraries.
 It is found in the Scritps folder of the python directory (e.g. C:\Python27).
 Open the command line in this folder and write **pip install "python library here"**.
 For example, to install NumPy write **pip install numpy**.